mattsoldo/hello-world/README.md

   6. Create on redis cluster in each region.
   7. Add REDIS-IP ENV var on each service based on the redis clusters created.

+0. Use CarrrierWave for images.
+It is very simple, doesn't rely to heavily on AR

 Things you may want to cover: